Working in the National Health Service, I appreciate that health is complex.

 Now I am learning with the help of a community and a microscope, what’s really going on with these characters, and how I can help them be vibrant.
 Systematically, not just at random.
 Compost is a potent habitat and multiplier for key soil microbes.

-I am on a journey as a soil health coach, learning widely from pioneers in regenerative agriculture and my own observations, and embarking on an MSc in Agroecology.
+I am on a journey as a soil health coach, learning widely from pioneers in regenerative agriculture and my own observations.

 Towards a whole-some understanding